Hypergeometric solutions for variants of the $q$-hypergeometric equation: Introduction

 The contents of this paper are as follows.
 In section \ref{seceq}, we introduce a configuration of a $q$-difference equation, and characterize the variants of the $q$-hypergeometric equation by the configurations.
 In section \ref{secint}, we show the integral solutions for the variants of the $q$-hypergeometric equation.
-In section \ref{secser}, we show the series solutions for the variants of the $q$-hypergeometric equation and the Heine's $q$-hypergeometric equation.
+In section \ref{secser}, we show the series solutions for the variants of the $q$-hypergeometric equation $\mathcal{E}_3f(x)=0$.
 In section \ref{secsum}, we give a summary of this paper and discuss related problems.